 The following table represents certain unaudited quarterly information for the periods presented.
-The unaudited quarterly information set forth below has been prepared on a basis consistent with our audited annual financial statements included elsewhere in this prospectus and includes, in our opinion, all normal recurring adjustments necessary for the fair presentation of the results of operations for the periods presented.
+The unaudited quarterly information set forth below has been prepared on a basis consistent with our audited annual financial statements included elsewhere in this Annual Report and includes, in our opinion, all normal recurring adjustments necessary for the fair presentation of the results of operations for the periods presented.
 Our historical unaudited quarterly results are not necessarily indicative of the results that may be expected in the future.

-The following unaudited quarterly financial information should be read in conjunction with our audited financial statements and related notes thereto included elsewhere in this prospectus.
+The following unaudited quarterly financial information for 2020 and 2019 should be read in conjunction with our audited financial statements and related notes thereto included elsewhere in this Annual Report (in thousands, except share and per share amounts):